-Go to the website Turn2Us and fill in your details.
-It will work out what benefits you should be getting and if you’re not already receiving any of them, it will show you how to apply for what you’re entitled to.
+Go to the benefits information website Turn2Us and fill in your details.
+It works out what benefits you should be getting.
+It also shows you how to apply for what you’re entitled to.

 Also go to the benefits section of Directgov.
 They have a good list of the benefits and tax credits you could be entitled to.
 You could be getting tax credits if you’re not earning enough, or extra help if you’re caring for someone or have a disability.
 Get in now while you can – who knows how long these benefits and tax credits will continue!

-This may not have you jumping for joy but you’re going to have to face it now: if you don’t have enough savings put by, you’re much better off working for a few more years (probably until you’re 70) than trying to live off the State Pension alone (it’s around £5,000 a year right now and it’s not going to be much better when you retire).
+This may not have you jumping for joy but you’re going to have to face it now: if you don’t have enough savings put by, you’re much better off working for a few more years (probably until you’re 70) than trying to live off the State Pension alone.
+The current full State Pension is £6,718 per year; a recent report suggested a retired person needs a minimum of £10,000 a year and £20,000 a year to live comfortably.